freevariable/Sydneus-Serverless-Astrophysics/README.md

 We provide no support for bodies under impulsion.
 You may consider them as a transition between two idle states (two different locators).

 ## API Documentation
-We have three sets of APIs: procedural generation, realtime elements and management interface.
+We have four sets of APIs: procedural generation, realtime elements, cartography and management interface.
 - Procedural generation is fully cacheable.
 It is cached in a redis DB called dataPlane.
 - Realtime elements are not cached.
 They are interpolated from procedural generation items.
+- Cartography elements are not cached.
 - Management data are cached in a redis DB called controlPlane.

 APIs of type **/v1/list/** return a JSON array (ie, a list of JSON objects).